Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Data Analysis and Results

 \subsubsection{Fractional covariance spectra}

 By dividing the covariance spectra by the time-averaged spectra, we derive the fractional covariance spectra.
-Similar to the fractional RMS spectra, the fractional covariance spectra allow us to estimate the contribution of each component to the overall variability \citep{Cassatella2012}.
+Similar to the fractional RMS spectra, the fractional covariance spectra provide insight into the relative contributions of different components to the observed variability.\citep{Cassatella2012}.

-Figure \ref{fcov} displays the fractional covariance spectra obtained on both long and short timescales, using the 2-10 keV reference band.
+Figure \ref{fcov} displays the fractional covariance and RMS spectra obtained on both long and short timescales, using the 2-10 keV reference band.
 At low energies, the fractional RMS spectra and the fractional covariance spectra closely align, appearing almost flat.
 And the coherence approaches unity.
 In contrast, at high energies, the fractional covariance spectra exhibit a power-law slope.
 Notably, the fractional covariance spectrum over the long timescale is significantly harder than that over the short timescale.